Intruder attacks Pelosi's husband, calling, ''Where is Nancy'' | Politics

 Members of Congress have received additional money for security at their homes, but some have pushed for yet more protection as people have shown up at their residences.

-Nancy Pelosi, who is second in line of succession to the president, has been viciously lampooned in campaign ads by Republicans and outside groups this election cycle that will determine control of Congress.
+Nancy Pelosi, who is second in line of succession to the president, has been viciously lampooned in campaign ads by Republicans and outside groups this election cycle.
 Her protective security detail was with her in Washington at the time of Friday's attack in California.

 Often at her side during formal events in Washington, Paul Pelosi is a wealthy investor who largely remains on the West Coast.
 They have been married for 59 years and have five adult children and many grandchildren.